Updated July 5, 2023

 Following are the Steps for importing Excel files into SPSS.

 The first step is to click on the file

 => .xls file.

-After selecting the excel file which is going to be imported for performing the data analysis, we need to ensure that in the dialog box which we selected is “read variable names from the first row of data”.
+After selecting the Excel file that will be imported for the data analysis, we need to ensure that the dialog box we selected is “read variable names from the first row of data.”

-And at the end click OK.
-Your file has now imported in SPSS.
+And at the end, click OK.
+Your file has now been imported into SPSS.

-The bottom line is though Excel offers a good way of data organization, SPSS is more suitable for in-depth data analysis.
-This tool is very useful in the analysis and visualization of data.
+The bottom line is though Excel offers a good way of data organization, it is more suitable for in-depth data analysis.
+This tool is handy in the analysis and visualization of data.